What to do when death happens

 - GP and dentist

 Knowing what to do after a bereavement can be difficult.
-That’s why the compassionate team at TDM Funerals is here round the clock to support you.
-We specialise in affordable funerals across London and Kent and offer guidance through our range of options.
+That’s why the compassionate team at TDM Funeral Services Ltd are here round the clock to support you.
+We specialise in affordable funerals across Dover and Folkestone and offer guidance through our range of options.